 Not every approach that has been described support all the phases of Co-Design described in Chapter 3.
-In Table 6.10 the supported steps are indicated.
-Ptolemy II is a bit of an outsider here.
+Ptolemy is a bit of an outsider here.
 The main focus of Ptolemy II is (co-)simulation and the other phases get less attention.
+The fact that it's possible to use multiple Models of Computation in one system is very interesting.
+A tool similar in this aspect is Music[9].